 In this paper we leverage this approach to hypocoercivity to prove concentration inequalities (of Bernstein type) for finite time ergodic averages of a function (observable) $f:\mathcal{X}\to\mathbb{R}$:

-For reversible processes, or more generally for processes whose reversible part satisfies a Poncar\'e inequality, that is for {\em coercive} processes, concentration inequalities were obtained first in \cite{lezaud:hal-00940906} and then both simplified and greatly generalized in \cite{WU2000435,cattiaux_guillin_2008,Guillin2009,doi:10.1137/S0040585X97986667}; our approach relies heavily on the ideas developed in these works.
+For reversible processes, or more generally for processes whose reversible part satisfies a Poincar\'e inequality, that is for {\em coercive} processes, concentration inequalities were obtained first in \cite{lezaud:hal-00940906} and then both simplified and greatly generalized in \cite{Wu,cattiaux_guillin_2008,Guillin2009,GaoGuillinWu}; our approach relies heavily on the ideas developed in those works.

-Concentration inequalities are very useful for providing performance guarantees (e.g. confidence intervals) valid for all time $T$ (and which do not rely on the central limit theorem).
+Concentration inequalities are very useful for providing performance guarantees (e.g., confidence intervals) valid for all time $T$ (and which do not rely on the central limit theorem).
 In practice, algorithm performance is typically evaluated in terms of the asymptotic variance we take here the alternative point of view of using concentration inequalities, thereby obtaining {\em non-asymptotic} performance guarantees.
 In a related manner, it has been advocated in \cite{DupuisSwapping1} that, to evaluate the performance of a MCMC algorithm, one consider the large deviation rate for the empirical measure itself, an approach used in \cite{RBS1} to analyze non-reversible perturbations of the overdamped Langevin equation.

 We prove the following non-asymptotic performance guarantee in Section \ref{sec:hypocoercive} (see Corollary \ref{cor:confidence-interval}).
-Here, and in the following, $(X_t,P^\mu)$ will denote a $\mathcal{X}$-valued Markov process with initial distribution $X_0 \sim \mu$ (i.e. $(X_0)_*P^\mu=\mu$), $E^\mu$ will be the expectation with respect to $P^\mu$, and $\|\cdot\|$ will denote the $L^2(\mu^*)$-norm.
+Here, and in the following, $(X_t,P^\mu)$ will denote a $\mathcal{X}$-valued Markov process with initial distribution $X_0 \sim \mu$ (i.e., $\mu=(X_0)_*P^\mu$ is the pushforward of $P^\mu$ by $X_0$), $E^\mu$ will be the expectation with respect to $P^\mu$, and $\|\cdot\|$ will denote the $L^2(\mu_*)$-norm.

 \begin{theorem}{\bf(Non-asymptotic confidence intervals)} Suppose that the Markov process $(X_t,P^\mu)$ satisfies the hypocoercive estimate \eqref{eq:hypocoercive-epsilon}.
 Then for any bounded observable $f$, any time $T>0$, and tolerance level $0< 1-\delta < 1$ we have